Last Updated: July 18, 2026

 Q6: Can I use a Mac or Linux computer for this?

-A: The tools and drivers referenced on this page are Windows-only.
-If you are on Mac or Linux, your best option is to use a Windows virtual machine, or borrow a Windows PC for the 10 minutes it takes to complete the flash.
+A: The flashing tools and drivers discussed and provided on this page are specifically designed for Windows operating systems.
+If you are using a Mac or Linux computer, your most practical option is to either run a Windows virtual machine or temporarily use a Windows PC for the approximately 10 minutes needed to complete the firmware flash.

 Q7: How do I enter recovery mode?